Easy Easter Cookie Cut-Outs are reliable sugar cookies that actually hold their shape. No chilling, no spreading, just roll, cut, and bake.

 Notes

-Butter should be on the cool side, approximately 63 to 65 degrees.
+Butter should be on the cool side of room temperature, approximately 63 to 65 degrees.
 (I love this digital kitchen thermometer)

 You can get rolling pins with guides to help you gauge a ¼ inch thickness if you're new to cut-out cookies.